 Statement from State Superintendent Randy Dorn on Gov. Jay Inslee’s Proposed Education Budget

-Gov. Jay Inslee’s education budget proposal falls far short of what is needed to comply with the orders issued by the Supreme Court in McCleary v Washington.
-If adopted, it would move this state one step closer to a constitutional crisis.
+OLYMPIA — December 18, 2015 — As we’ve seen in years past, and have come to expect from our state’s “leaders,” Gov. Jay Inslee’s education budget proposal again falls far short of what is needed to comply with the orders issued by the Supreme Court in McCleary v Washington.
+It makes no substantial progress toward the full funding of basic education.

 The Office of Superintendent of Public Instruction (OSPI) is the primary agency charged with overseeing K–12 education in Washington state.
 Led by State School Superintendent Randy Dorn, OSPI works with the state’s 295 school districts and nine educational service districts to administer basic education programs and implement education reform on behalf of more than one million public school students.

 OSPI provides equal access to all programs and services without discrimination based on sex, race, creed, religion, color, national origin, age, honorably discharged veteran or military status, sexual orientation, gender expression or identity, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal by a person with a disability.
 Questions and complaints of alleged discrimination should be directed to the Equity and Civil Rights Director at (360) 725-6162 or P.O.
 Box 47200, Olympia, WA 98504-7200.

 (360) 725-6032 | Kristen.Jaudon@k12.wa.us

 (360) 725-6015 | email@example.com